Frequently Asked Questions

 4. How will I receive my score and competition report?

-Scores and performance details will be made available through the official platform after evaluation and the declaration of results.
+Scores and performance details will be made available through the I am Samarth app after evaluation and the declaration of results.

 5. Can a participant receive more than one award?